-A minimum of 25 percent of FY 2020 HSGP funds must be dedicated to Law Enforcement Terrorism Prevention Activities (LETPA).
-To leverage funds for LETPA, activities outlined in the National Prevention Framework and National Protection Framework are eligible for use of LETPA-focused funds.
+A minimum of 25 percent of the total subaward amount must be dedicated to Law Enforcement Terrorism Prevention Activities (LETPA).
+Activities outlined in the National Prevention Framework and National Protection Framework are eligible for use of LETPAfocused funds.
 All other terrorism prevention activities proposed for funding under LETPA must be formally pre-approved by FEMA.
 Refer to IB 412 for additional information.